benstone/pymaginopolis/README.md

 ## Python library

 Pymaginopolis is a Python library for reading and writing Microsoft 3D Movie Maker data files.
-It also includes a disassembler for the custom scripting engine that 3DMM uses to control the user interface.
+It also includes an assembler and disassembler for the custom scripting engine that 3DMM uses to control the user interface.

 ### Compatible applications